The NBC comedy "Community" gets way more things right than they have to. For example: The sexpot statistics professor.

 At some later point, our Hindu-Arabic numeral system was invented and made its way to the West.
 This system of writing numbers is meant for there to be an obvious connection between the numbers we write, and how to add and multiply them, via a specific written procedure.
 Kings and princes were astounded at the prospect of people being able to do arithmetic on paper, or in their head, without using an abacus as a calculator.
 It's like magic!
 It's not some kind of accident that we use a positional-number system, it was engineered that way only so that we could use a specific adding and multiplying algorithm.
 In teaching a child to do arithmetic, why would you not use the written number tool the way it was designed to be used?

 In summary, it's fascinating that both reading & writing instruction have taken almost exactly parallel paths in the last few decades in America.
 In each case, they have abandoned the rationale for which the writing tool was designed in the first place.
-It's like showing someone a power saw for this first time and them asking them, "Can you think of something you might use this for?"
+It's like showing someone a power saw for the first time and asking them, "Can you think of something you might use this for?"
 To leave out the intention of the tool is to miss the whole point of it.
 We should play to the strengths of our writing technology, and not frustrate ourselves fighting against it.

 Math Wars